 The EIS is intended to serve as a systematic approach in highlighting tendencies that may otherwise be overlooked.
 Once the report has been completed, it is forwarded to the bureau commander of the employee listed on the report.
 The bureau commander or a designee will review the incident and analyze the employee's performance with the employee's supervisor and their reviewer to determine the need for any necessary or appropriate follow-up activities.

 Options or courses of actions include, but are not limited to:

-- No additional action;

-- Internal investigation;
+- No additional action; - Internal investigation;

-- Informal counseling and informal monitoring by employees' raters;

-- Formal counseling or corrective actions as appropriate; - Formal monitoring for a minimum of 12 weeks with monthly formal reviews and reports; - Mandatory remedial or additional training designed to improve employees' skills; - Voluntary or mandatory referral to the university's Faculty Staff Assistance Program for counseling or referral assistance, etc.; or - Reassignment.
+- Informal counseling and informal monitoring by employees' raters; - Formal counseling or corrective actions as appropriate; - Formal monitoring for a minimum of 12 weeks with monthly formal reviews and reports; - Mandatory remedial or additional training designed to improve employees' skills; - Voluntary or mandatory referral to the university's Faculty Staff Assistance Program for counseling or referral assistance, etc.; or - Reassignment.

-In 2018, No employees were involved in EIS reviews.
-If there had been any employees who were involved in an EIS review, they would have received additional counseling and enhanced training to ensure they meet the agencies needs and requirements.
+In 2019, (7) employees were involved in EIS reviews; however, after reviewing each incident no follow-up or additional action was recommended by the Patrol Services Bureau Commander.
+If follow-up had been necessary for any employees who were involved in an EIS review, they would have received additional counseling and enhanced training to ensure they meet the agencies needs and requirements.
 Additionally, these employees would receive the necessary assistance to support them both on a professional and personal level.